styd/impression/README.md

 ![build-test](https://github.com/styd/impression/workflows/build-test/badge.svg)

-> Impression is a gallery of easy to use scripts to have HTML element 'impression' event on your
+> Impression is a gallery of easy to use scripts to have HTML DOM element 'impression' event on
-> web pages.
+> your web pages.

 # Usage